beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 So `theater[0]` is McMenamin's, and `movies[0]` is _Star Wars_.

-That means the first line, above, is saying, "Append 'Star Wars' to McMenamin's list of currently-showing movies."
+That means the first line, above, is saying, "Append 'Star Wars' to McMenamin's list of currently showing movies."

-And the line below that is saying, "Append 'Shaun of the Dead' to McMenamin's list of currently-showing movies."
+And the line below that is saying, "Append 'Shaun of the Dead' to McMenamin's list of currently showing movies."

 Let's do some more.
 What do each of these lines do?